9. Microvascular Complications and Foot Care

 Adults with type 1 diabetes should have an initial dilated and comprehensive eye examination by an ophthalmologist or optometrist within 5 years after the onset of diabetes.
 B

+High-quality fundus photographs can detect most clinically significant diabetic retinopathy.
+Interpretation of the images should be performed by a trained eye care provider.
 While retinal photography may serve as a screening tool for retinopathy, it is not a substitute for a comprehensive eye exam, which should be performed at least initially and at intervals thereafter as recommended by an eye care professional.
 E

 The presence of retinopathy is not a contraindication to aspirin therapy for cardioprotection, as aspirin does not increase the risk of retinal hemorrhage.
 A